- Monevator - https://monevator.com -

 I salute you

 And that’s what I want to acknowledge.
-Whether you’re a young 20-something who’s making an early start; or a 30-something who’s late on board but throwing everything at it; or a weather-beaten 60-something about to make landfall: you’re doing something tough.
+Whether you’re a young 20-year-old who’s making an early start, a 30-something who’s throwing everything at it, or a weather-beaten sexagenarian about to make landfall – you’re doing something extremely difficult.

-And you’re doing it in the face of the general scepticism, ignorance, and dismay of the wider community.
+And you’re doing it in the face of the general scepticism, ignorance, and sometimes the dismay [12] of wider society.

 Take it steady,